Iamvismorf/Greenhouse/readme.md

 ## About
-My non-flakes, npins based NixOS/Hyprland configurations.
+My classic nixos configurations.
 The entry point is `./hosts/default.nix`.
-Users `vix` and `vsmrf` are the same person(me :) ) using different usernames across devices(laptop and main pc respectively).
-Each user has their own dedicated diretory where they can manage their userspace.
-As a result, there are no shared modules.
-That's why `vix`'s and `vsmrf`'s directories have identical structure and contents.

 ## Usage
 - Switching to a new generation:\
-Launch nix shell with `nix-shell` and run `sudo nixos-build switch/boot --no-reexec -A nC.<hostName>` or `nh os switch --file ./default.nix nC.<hostName>`.
+`sudo nixos-build switch/boot --no-reexec -A nC.<hostName>` or `nh os switch --file ./default.nix nC.<hostName>`.
 Alternatively there is an alias for the switching command, which is `switchpls nC.<hostname>`

 ## Directory Structure
 ```bash
 .